Table of Contents

 I am very sorry for the loss of your dear grandson.
 Suicide is often surrounded by mystery.
-Only God knows the reason and motives for your grandson’s suicide, therefore people should not assume his destiny.
-God loves His children unto death (John 3:16) and we know that He will be the most compassionate and merciful judge even to those that committed suicide.
+Naturally people that commit suicide are breaking God’s commandment “you shall not murder,” which is a sin according to God’s Law (Exodus 20:13).
+However, only God knows the reason and motives for your grandson’s suicide, therefore people should not assume his destiny.
+God loved His children unto death (John 3:16) and we know that He will be the most just (2 Thessalonians 1:6-8), compassionate and merciful Judge (Ephesians 2:4).

 Where are they reserved?
 Jesus gives the answer: